 Personal Values vs Social Values

-Personal Values – Important for Individual well being.
-Examples of personal values – self-respect, comfortable life, freedom etc.
+Personal Values – Important for Individual well-being.
+Examples of personal values – are self-respect, a comfortable life, freedom etc.

 Note: A coordinated and balanced pursuit of both self-serving and other serving values will lead to a positive and fulfilling life.